Kong/kong/kong/dns/README.md

 Name
 ====

-Kong DNS client - The module is currently Kong only, and builds on top of the `lua-resty-dns` and `lua-resty-mlcache` libraries.
+Kong DNS client - The module is currently only used by Kong, and builds on top of the `lua-resty-dns` and `lua-resty-mlcache` libraries.

 Table of Contents
 =================